alex-chew/cse120-pa4-tests/README.md

 ## Contributing

-Adding a test just requires adding two things to `tests.c`:

-1. Create a function `tN` which runs the test (`N` is some number to avoid conflicts with existing tests).
+To add a new test, just add a new `.c` source file to the `tests` directory.
+There are 2 things to keep in mind when adding a new test:

+1. There must be a global function with the same name as the file (minus the extension).
 Typically this starts with `MyInitThreads()`, and so forth.
 See [acutest] for more info on how to make assertions (or just follow the existing tests).

-2. Register the function as a test in `TEST_LIST` at the end of the file.
-You can just follow the existing format, making sure to leave the final `{0}` intact.
+2. All other functions/declarations should be static.
+This is not so much a requirement, since there is no guarantee things will go wrong, but it is still good to keep things local to the file static whenever possible.

 Please ensure the test is valid by running it with the reference kernel.